We will consider human-computer interactions from several perspectives:

-The primary challenge of the HTML is that provide a syntax that is independent of the browser and window dimension.
-Consequently, HTML only offers the most primitive layout tools that basically flow from the top of the page to the bottom of the page.
+The goal of HTML is to provide a syntax that is independent of the browser and window dimension, but this can be a challenge.
+Consequently, HTML only offers the most primitive layout tools.
+The layout basically flow from the top of the page to the bottom of the page.
 Some of the layout tools are

 - Paragraph tag – example of section of the page

 - image tag – example of non-text layout

 - Table tags – advance layout for displaying data

 - Layout tags – such as header, nav, section, asside, article and footer.
 An advance layout for conveying semantic information

 - IFrame tag – layout that enable displaying another a page within another page